joelparkerhenderson/ways-of-working/README.md

 * Follow up on any deferred items, commitments, questions, etc.

+<h2><a name="teams">For remote meetings</a></h2>

+* Prefer headphones over speakers.
+This is because headphones minimize office sound, and also some headphones have noise-cancellation features.
+* Prefer push-to-talk over always-on-talk.
+This is because push-to-talk minimizes group noise.

 <h2><a name="standup-meetings">For standups</a></h2>

 For standups and similar briefing meetings, here are some examples.